joshuaongg21/CoMAT/README.md

 - noncot: Standard question-answering without reasoning steps.
 - cot: Chain of thought reasoning, which involves multi-step reasoning processes.
-- symbolicot: Our CoMAT approach in utilising symbolic reasoning for reasoning process.
+- CoMAT: Our CoMAT approach in utilising symbolic reasoning for reasoning process.

 **Models**
 The following models are supported: